askap-vast/vast-tools/docs/components/tools.md

 # Tools

-The `Tools` sub-package is a mish-mash of useful VAST-related functions that do not have a home elsewhere.
+The `Tools` sub-package is a mishmash of useful VAST-related functions that do not have a home elsewhere.
 It can be used for:

   * Filtering VAST data using gravitational wave skymaps and MOCs